 If your user store resides on SUSE Linux Enterprise Server 10, which installs with a firewall, you must open TCP 524.
-For more information about the ports that must be open when a firewall separates the user store from other Access Manager components, see NetIQ Access Manager 3.1 SP5 Setup Guide.
+For more information about the ports that must be open when a firewall separates the user store from other Access Manager components, see NetIQ Access Manager 3.2 SP3 Setup Guide.

-If your LDAP user store is large, make sure that the search contexts are as specific as possible to avoid searching the entire tree for a user.
+If your LDAP user store is large, ensure that the search contexts are as specific as possible to avoid searching the entire tree for a user.

 Most errors that occur during federation occur because of time synchronization problems between servers.
 Ensure that all of your servers involved with federation have their time synchronized within one minute.

 When the user denies consent to federate after clicking a Liberty link and logging in at the identity provider, the system displays an error page.
 The user should acknowledge that federation consent was denied and return to the service provider login page.
 This is the expected behavior when a user denies consent.